YottaDB/YDBDoc/MessageRecovery/errors.rst

 RMWIDTHTOOBIG, File record size too big

 Run Time Error: The RECORDSIZE specified is too large.
-For disk files the maximum is one megabyte.
+For disk files, the maximum is one megabyte.

 Action: Modify the OPEN to use a smaller RECORDSIZE.